Starlink

-Astronomers have raised concerns about the effect the constellation can have on ground-based astronomy and how the satellites will add to an already congested orbital environment.
-SpaceX has attempted to mitigate astronomy concerns by implementing several upgrades to Starlink satellites aimed at reducing their brightness during operation.
-The satellites are equipped with krypton or argon-fueled Hall thrusters which allow them to de-orbit at the end of their life.
-Additionally, the satellites are designed to autonomously avoid collisions based on uplinked tracking data.
+Astronomers raised concerns about the effect the constellation would have on ground-based astronomy, and how the satellites contribute to an already congested orbital environment.
+SpaceX has attempted to mitigate astronometric interference concerns with measures to reduce the satellites' brightness during operation.
+The satellites are equipped with Hall-effect thrusters allowing them to raise their orbit, station-keep, and de-orbit at the end of their lives.
+They are also designed to autonomously and smoothly avoid collisions based on uplinked tracking data.